eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 By default, Browser library opens browsers in a headless state.
 We need to specifically open it in a headful state if we want to see what is happening during the test.
-It's not necessary for the final test, but it makes debugging a lot easier to see what the tests are doing. `New Page` calls `New Browser` with default parameters if called without `New Browser`.
-This means we need to separately call `New Browser` with `headless=${FALSE}` before calling `New Page`.
+It's not necessary for the final test, but it makes debugging a lot easier to see what the tests are doing.
+If you use `New Page` alone, without first calling `New Browser`, the latter keyword will be called for you, with default parameters.
+This means, that if we want to change those defaults, we need to first explicitly call `New Browser` with `headless=${FALSE}` before calling `New Page`.

 Let's take that one step further.
-Especially if the same keyword is being called by both UI and API tests we don't really want to see the browser open during the API tests.
+Currently, the same keyword is being called by both UI and API tests, but we don't really want to see the browser open during the API tests.
 We can parametrize opening in headless state and have it open headless by default, and we can then just use `headless=${FALSE}` in our `Suite Setup` while we're debugging.